AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

    mysql -u <user> -p
    ```

-1. Specify the database you created when you installed the application:
+1. Specify the database that you created when you installed the application:

    ```shell
    use <database-name>